MarkBind/markbind/README.md

 **The MarkBind website for the current MarkBind release is at https://markbind.org/**.

 The website for the latest master branch (not yet released to the public) is at https://markbind-master.netlify.com.

+The Developer Guide can be found at https://markbind.org/devdocs/devGuide/index.html